The Best Body Wash

 At $5 for a 13-ounce bottle, Le Petit Marseillais is also the cheapest of our top picks, especially compared to luxury options like REN, below, which performed similarly during testing and retails for almost $30.
 The only real drawback to Le Marseillais is its packaging.
 It comes in a hefty rectangular bottle that looks like something you’d find in the dollar store.
 It’s not going to jazz up your shower, but we thought this was a small trade-off for its stellar performance.

 For a more luxurious option, we highly recommend REN Moroccan Rose Otto body wash.
 In a sea of artificial scents, REN’s floral aroma stood out, reminding us of high-end perfume: complex, feminine, and not overly sweet.
 “I don’t usually like rose-scented products,” said one tester, “but this actually smells like roses.”
 REN comes by its scent from a combination of natural fragrance plus oils of damask rose, geranium, and lemongrass.

 REN’s packaging is equally well-crafted.
 You get a slim, cylindrical bottle with a pink and silver color scheme and a small pump-top.
 The body wash itself is closer to oil than gel; it’s on the runny side and produces fewer suds than Le Petit’s thick, creamy formula.
 If you enjoy lathering up, this is REN’s one major drawback.
-But it left our skin feeling soft and clean, with glycerin and panthenol (often used in high-end shampoos) as moisturizers.
+But it has a smooth, luxurious texture that left our skin feeling soft and clean, with glycerin and panthenol as moisturizers.
 At $27 for 6.8 ounces, just be aware it’s one of the most expensive body washes we tested.

 Best Men’s Scent